Home

 Until recently, I used sites like chordie.com and ultimate-guitar.com to find chords to songs that I wanted to learn.
 And I'd try to improve my skills just by listening to songs and identifying different strumming and picking patterns.

-A short while ago, I stumbled upon a site that appears to be an incredibly valuable resource for guitar players of all levels of experience - it's called Jam Play.
+About a year ago, I stumbled upon a site that's an incredibly valuable resource for guitar players of all levels of experience - it's called Jam Play.

 Jam Play is revolutionizing the guitar lesson industry.
 Their membership-only service provides a constantly growing library of high-definition video guitar lessons that feature a number of professional musicians.